jigsheth57/fe-time-tracking/README.md

 ##Description
 This is a Spring Boot application to demonstrate basic Spring web app attributes.
 The goal of this application is to demonstrate several Spring and Spring Boot features:

-* 5 classes to create a data-driven REST service (including 2 pojo data objects and a main method class)
+* 5 classes to create a data-driven web application (including 2 pojo data objects and a main method class)
 * Autoconfiguration for Spring Boot applications
 * Spring Boot starter packs for JPA and REST services
 * Spring test fixtures